panda-planner-dev/pandaPIparser/doc/verify/format.md

 ```

 Instead of `-verify` you may specify `-vverify` (verbose verification) or `-vvverify` (very verbose verification) to get a more detailed output.
-Please note that this output may be very large, even for simple planning problems.
+Please note that this output may be *very* large, even for simple planning problems.
 However the output might be helpful if pandaPIparser rejects the plan.

 ## Overview of the Plan Format

-pandaPIparser is intended to read the full output of a planner an extract the plan from it.
+pandaPIparser is intended to read the full output of a planner and extract the plan from it.
-To do so, it assumes, that the planner will output the plan it found as its last output.
+To do so it assumes that the planner will output the plan it found as its last output.
 No output may be produced after the plan.
 To indicate the start of the plan, pandaPIparser searches for the string `==>` in the input.
 Everything before that string will be ignored.
 You may not output any non-whitespace character after `==>` until the line ends.
-It is preferred that put a line break immediately after `==>`.
+It is preferred that you put a line break immediately after `==>`.

 After `==>`, pandaPIparser will interpret the rest of the planner's output line-based.
 The lines directly after `==>` will describe the derived primitive plan.